wtto1206/SIcBERT/README.md

 All source code is made available under the `MIT License`.
 You are free to use, modify, and distribute the code, provided that you give appropriate credit to the authors.
 See LICENSE.md for the full license text.

 ### Acknowledgements
-This project relies on the `SIGA repository`LINK for fine-tuning the roBERTa model.
+This project relies on the `SIGA repository`LINK for fine-tuning the DeBERTa model.
 Their dataset and code were critical for the development of this project.
 You can find the original SIGA repository here:

 *SIGA: A Naturalistic NLI Dataset of English Scalar Implicatures with Gradable Adjectives*